Heroes-Profile/heroesprofile/README.md

 # Once all the dependencies are installed
  #Database setup
  * Create the following schemas in your MySql database.   `heroesprofile`, `heroesprofile_brawl`, `heroesprofile_cache`
+ * Increase your local mysql max_allowed_packet var.
+We use 64M.

  #Project Setup
  * From the command line, navigate to the heroesprofile repository.